Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/oas_flow_trigger.md

 date: 2021-10-27
 ---

-{{% alert title="Note" color="primary" %}}This component is currently alpha release and should not be considered production ready.
-It can be used to try the latest version of {{% variables/apibuilder_prod_name %}} with OpenAPI specifications and provide feedback, but should not be used in production.{{% /alert %}}

 The **OpenAPI** flow-trigger enables [OpenAPI specification](https://swagger.io/resources/open-api/) support for versions [OpenAPI 2.0](https://swagger.io/specification/v2/) and [OpenAPI 3.0](https://swagger.io/specification/) in {{% variables/apibuilder_prod_name %}}.
 This plugin enables {{% variables/apibuilder_prod_name %}} to support [API First](https://blog.axway.com/amplify-products/api-management/api-first-design) design methodology, where the microservice's API interface can be designed by experienced API designers, and then integrations implemented in {{% variables/apibuilder_prod_name %}} using [Flows](/docs/developer_guide/flows).
 This feature replaces the existing Swagger [Endpoints](/docs/developer_guide/flows/manage_endpoints) feature, which will soon be deprecated.

 You can manually install the **OpenAPI** flow-trigger plugin using the following command: